 According to research, the temple contains several unusual characteristics.
 For instance, the ground plan is almost square, while most Greek temples used to have a rectangular plan.

 The entrance to the archeological site and museum is free.
-They are both open to the public from 8.30 to 15.00 (as most archaeological sites in Greece, it’s closed on Mondays).
+They are both open to the public from 8.30 to 15.00 (like most archaeological sites in Greece, it’s closed on Mondays).

 The island of Naxos is home to three ancient Kouroi, beautiful giant statues from the 7th to the 6th centuries B.C.